amazon-archives/swa-sample-seller/README.md

 This application is meant for testing/demonstration purposes only.

 * Don't deploy this to production.
-* Don't use key.jks.
+* Don't use `src/main/resources/key.jks`.
 Purchase your own SSL certificate.